 Finishing the Ends of Woven Fleece Tug Toys

 Unlike braiding, one of the great things about most woven fleece dog tug toys is that each layer of the toy is itself a knot.
-This means that every layer is self secured.
-The toy won’t unravel if the end knot is untied.
+Every layer is self secured and the toy won’t unravel if the end knot is untied.
 In fact, you don’t even need to knot the ends.
-They’re already knotted in the last layer of the weave, and every layer in between.
+The ends are already knotted in the last layer of the weave and every layer in between.

-Finishing the ends of a woven fleece tug toy does help the toy look more finished.
+Finishing the ends of a woven fleece tug toy does help the toy look more finished, though.
 It can also (depending on the knot) add extra security to the ends of the toy by making it more difficult for strands to be pulled loose from the end of the weave.
-They can also make for good gripping points for hands, mouths, and playful paws.
+Knots also make for good gripping points for hands, mouths, and playful paws.

 Overhand Knots for Finishing the Ends of Tug Toys

-Simple Overhand Knots for DIY Fleece Tug Toy Ends
+Simple Overhand Knots for DIY Fleece Dog Tug Toy Ends

 Unless fancy tug designs or the size of the tog/strands warrant special handling, my go-to method for starting and ending tugs is with a simple overhand knot using all of the strands together.
 This is a basic stopper knot, where the strands are looped together as one (single loop using all the strands).
 Easy, neat, secure, and it add a nice little bump that’s great for hands and mouths during tug play.